Steps to Graduate School (for Undergraduates)

 - Start building your resume

-- Use summer to gain experience or take extra classes
+- Use summer to gain work and/or research experience or take extra classes

 - Take leadership roles in teams, groups, projects

 - Consider studying abroad

 - Get research experience in a field of interest

 - Research environmental or other graduate programs